COVID-19 and your visit to Mingan Archipelago National Park Reserve

 - Since most of Parks Canada campsites have shared and common areas, it will not be permitted for visitors to meet COVID-19 self-isolation requirements in national historic sites, national parks, or national marine conservation areas.
 This includes front-country as well as wilderness and backcountry areas and campgrounds.

-- Cooking and service items (tableware, pots and pans, cutlery) are not provided in the oTENTik nor the Ôasis for the 2021 season.
+- Cooking and service items (tableware, pots and pans, cutlery) will not be available for renting in the oTENTik nor the Ôasis for the 2022 season.
 You must bring your dishes and all the necessary items to prepare your meals.

 - Should Parks Canada need to cancel a reservation due to COVID-19 closures, the reservation holder would be reimbursed in full.
 Similarly, should a visitor need to cancel a reservation due to new COVID-19 travel restrictions and health measures that were unforeseen at the time the initial reservation was made, they would be reimbursed in full.
 However, should an individual need to cancel their reservation for other reasons, including existing COVID-19 travel restrictions and health measures that were in place at the time the reservation was made, regular cancellation fees will apply.